cit-upenn/cit-591-projects-fall-2016-lyric_search/README.md

 - How specifically will the user interact with your program?  i.e., command line input and output?
 Java Swing gui?
 Some other gui
 - Look into JSoup as a potential solution for scraping.

 # Project Plan
 - Scrape a lyric website to create a database of lyrics.
-Using a search, users can match a query to generate a list of songs that contain the lyrics.
-Potentially return Youtube links to those songs.
+Using a search, users can match a query to generate a list of songs that contain the lyrics
+.
+Return youtube links to the songs.
-- Use Java to scrape a lyric website.
+- Use JSoup to scrape a lyric website.
+	- Sameer tested it out and it doesn't seem too difficult to get scrape lyrics
 - Use Lucene for search algorithms http://lucene.apache.org/core/
+- Java serialization to store the data http://docs.oracle.com/javase/7/docs/api/java/io/Serializable.html

 # Jobs breakdown:
-- scraping information
+- scraping information (JSoup)
+- convert stored data to Java serializable
 - user input and search (lucene)
 - output results // link to youtube video
 - Testing

 # Things to figure out
-- AZlyrics good for the website?
 - figure out how to navigate the website for scraping
 	- www.azlyrics.com
 	- www.azlyrics.com/a.html // alphabetized by artist name